 - It’s convenient.
 As long as you remember which hotel you left your bags at, getting them back won’t present a problem.

 - It’s secure.
 Your bags might be visible in some cases, but they’re never unattended.
-Theft is unlikely to happen when leaving your bags at a hotel!
+Theft is unlikely to happen when leaving your bags at a hotel in Las Vegas!

 If not free of cost, prices for this option vary but are generally very cheap compared to most other choices on this list.
-Most hotels will only hold bags for part of a day (not overnight), so if you need long-term holding, you will need to look for another option.
+Most hotels will only hold bags for part of a day (not overnight), so if you need long-term holding, you must look for another option.

 Las Vegas Luggage Storage Services

 Due to the sheer amount of travel traffic that happens in and around Las Vegas, a small mini-industry surrounding baggage storage has popped up.
-This industry offers “Luggage Hotels” that guard bags for a couple of hours or days for a small fee.
+This industry offers “Luggage Hotels” that guard bags for a few hours or days for a small fee.

 One of the most popular luggage hotel programs is Vertoe, and it’s active in Las Vegas.
 Vertoe charges a flat daily fee ($5.95 per piece, per day as of this writing), offers insurance on stored items and is remarkably easy to access while on the go.
-You can store your bags at nearby shops, restaurants, and hotels in Las Vegas that have signed up for the program (vertoe.com).
-They currently have an easy to access storage partner location right in the middle of the Strip.
+You can store your bags at nearby Las Vegas shops, restaurants, and hotels that have signed up for the program (link to Vertoe).
+They currently have an easy-to-access storage partner location right in the middle of the Strip.

 - Privacy is king here.
-Luggage hotels are a good option for people who need to make sure their bags are ultra-safe and away from public eyes.
+Luggage hotels are a good option for people who need to make sure their bags are ultra-safe and away from the public eye.

 - You have longer storage options.
 Typically, luggage holds will keep your bags for a maximum of 30 days.
 That’s more than enough time for most people.